 For years, I’d tried to have a baby.
 For more than a month, I’d dreamed of my child’s life.
-And then, two miserable ultrasounds sent me into the tailspin of a blighted ovum miscarriage process.
+And then, two miserable ultrasounds sent me into the tailspin of a miscarriage process.
 This is my blighted ovum story.

 What is a Blighted Ovum?

 I’m going to answer this question two different ways.
 First, with a technical answer.
 Then, with a story.

 Medically, a blighted ovum (also known as an “anembryonic pregnancy”) occurs when “a fertilized egg attaches itself to the uterine wall, but the embryo does not develop.
 Cells develop to form the pregnancy sac, but not the embryo itself” (American Pregnancy Association).

 That’s the official explanation.
 In lay terms, that means the pregnancy stops growing before an embryo even develops–by the time you get your menstrual period, your chance of a healthy baby is gone, but your body may show no signs of anything being amiss.

 For this reason, it’s one of the most frustrating types of miscarriage because it can take a long time to learn that your pregnacyt isn’t viable, and people are sometimes awful about it.

 But let me tell you what it really means to have a blighted ovum, from a physical and emotional perspective.

 My first pregnancy was a blighted ovum, and do you know what it was?
 A pregnancy.
 Here’s what happened.

 Husband and I spent a year-and-a-half trying to conceive.
-As we sat on the couch one night making a list of questions to ask my GYN at my annual appointment the next day, I noticed a sharp pain in my left breast.
+As we sat on the couch one night making a list of fertility questions to ask my GYN at my annual appointment the next day, I noticed a sharp pain in my left breast.
 Oh, the irony.

 It suddenly hit me that the nausea I’d felt all weekend, the food aversions, and the outlandish craving for chicken sausage might not be a coincidence after all.